Searge/shell/readme.md

-# A usefull scripts for my daily work
+# A useful scripts for my daily work

 ![Shell Scripts](docs/assets/shell_scripts.png)

-Initially, it was a repository only with shell scripts, but gradually Python, PHP and Ansible playbooks were also added
+Initially, it was a repository with shell scripts only, but gradually Python, PHP and Ansible playbooks were also added.

-The main task of this repository is to organize work and store various useful snippets
+The main task of this repository is to organize work and store useful snippets.